openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     state=eyJhbGciOiJFUzI...ky6-sVA
 ```

-If the request was processed sucessfully, the Verifier MUST respond with HTTP status code 200.
+If the request to the Response URI was processed sucessfully, the Verifier MUST respond with HTTP status code 200.
 The response MAY contain the following parameters:

 `redirect_uri`:
 : OPTIONAL.
-The Wallet MUST send the User Agent to this URI.
+The Wallet MUST send the User Agent to this Redirect URI.
 The Redirect URI allows the Verifier to continue the interaction with the End-User after the Wallet has sent the Authorization Response to the Response URI.
 It especially enables the Verifier to prevent replay ((#replay_prevention_direct_post_redirect)) and session fixation ((#session_fixation_direct_post)) attacks.
 See  for details.

 The value of the Redirect URI is at the discretion of the Verifier.
 However, the Verifier MUST add a transaction specific secret to the URL to ensure only the receiver of the redirect is able to fetch and process the Authorization Response.
 It is RECOMMENDED to add a parameter `response_code` to the URL for that purpose.

-The following is a non-normative example of the response from the Verifier to the Wallet upon receiving Authorization Response at the Response URI:
+The following is a non-normative example of the response from the Verifier to the Wallet upon receiving the Authorization Response at the Response URI:

 ```
   HTTP/1.1 200 OK